kicaj29/aws/DatabasesElastiCache/readme.md

 ![17-create-redis-design-own-cache.png](./images/17-create-redis-design-own-cache.png)

-## Create ElastiCache for Design your own cache, cluster cache, cluster mode enabled
+## Create ElastiCache for Redis, design your own cache, cluster cache, cluster mode enabled

 The same steps like above but here we can specify amount of shards and replicas per shard, plus slots and keyspaces.